Skip to navigation Skip to content Skip to subnav

 (G) any other information that the Commissioner deems relevant.

 (3) The Commissioner may deny a petition for expungement based solely on subdivision (2)(A) or (2)(B) of this subsection.
+The Commissioner’s decision to deny an expungement petition shall contain information about how to prepare for future expungement requests.

 • § 4916d.
-Automatic expungement of Registry records
+Automatic expungement of registry records

-Registry entries concerning a person who was substantiated for behavior occurring before the person reached 10 years of age shall be expunged when the person reaches the age of 18, provided that the person has had no additional substantiated Registry entries.
-A person substantiated for behavior occurring before the person reached 18 years of age and whose name has been listed on the Registry for at least three years may file a written request with the Commissioner seeking a review for the purpose of expunging an individual Registry record in accordance with section 4916c of this title.
+Registry entries concerning a person whose conduct was substantiated for behavior occurring before the person reached 10 years of age shall be expunged when the person reaches 18 years of age, provided that the person has had no additional substantiated Registry entries.
 (Added 2007, No. 77, § 1, eff.
 June 7, 2007; amended 2007, No. 168 (Adj.
-Sess.), § 12.)
+Sess.), § 12; 2023, No. 154 (Adj.
+Sess.), § 9, eff.
+September 1, 2024.)

 • § 4916e.
 Notice to minors